Why the Body Positivity Movement Isn't That Positive

 Some of these men find them invigorating because of the fact that they look like fully developed women and express themselves as such.
 The rest of these men, however, take an interest in these young girls specifically because they are underage.

 Any of these people can send lewd messages and photos to these girls in just a few clicks.
 They can offer a compliment to incite the girl to accept a friend or follow request, at which point they have access to almost everything they'd need to know about her.
 They can find out where she's been, what school she goes to, who she knows, where she hangs out at.
-I don't mean to sound like a bad parental awareness commercial but it's a real, proven danger to young boys and girls everywhere.
-I've sadly been witness to the kind of exploitation that can occur to teenage girls and it's an unfortunately common problem.
+The threat of kidnapping, sexual assault, and other significant harm is still a very real, very prominent issue facing youth today.

-People also don't realize the legal complications that can occur when communities like these arise where girls who are mostly under 18 end up as "Facebook Famous" or "Tumblr Famous" internet celebrities.
+People also don't realize the legal complications that can occur when communities like these arise where boys and girls who are mostly under 18 end up as "Facebook Famous" or "Tumblr Famous" internet celebrities.
 In many states you can be charged with the possession or distribution of child pornography for racy selfies, especially those posted online.
-Over the years one could point to several young "Facebook Famous" girls who were known for their nude photos or even footage of them performing sex acts.
 Any person could anonymously report them to authorities for this behavior, at which point the laws of the state can decide what happens to them.
-Even if there are no legal consequences, the long-term implications of posting these kinds of photos online are often ignored by these girls for the sake of their status in the body positive community.
+Even if there are no legal consequences, the long-term implications of posting these kinds of photos online are often ignored for the sake of their status in the online community.